MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 1. Select or search for the subscription you want to use the Customer Insights data in.
 As soon as a subscription is selected, you can also select **Workspace**, **Storage account**, and **Container**.

+1. Optionally, if you want to connect to synapse workspace through an Azure Private Link, select **Enable Private Link**.
+For more information, see [Private Links](security-overview.md#set-up-an-azure-private-link).

 1. Review the [data privacy and compliance](connections.md#data-privacy-and-compliance) and select **I agree**.

 1. Select **Save** to complete the connection.